SterlingMcKinley/100DaysOfCloud/AWS/Day _28_SUSTAINABILITY_README.md

  -Since its my first time using Amazon Athena, I must set up a query result location in Amazon S3.

   -select Settings tab on the navigation bar.

   -Choose Manage

   -In the Location of query result box, enter the path to the bucket that created in Amazon S3 for query results.
 Prefix the path with s3://.

-      -To ensure best practices for security, Under Encrypt query results, check both checkboxes

   -Save